Search This Blog

 Ulster and the War column - courtesy of Nigel Henderson, Great War Newspapers

-The bank memorial picture above states he was serving with the Royal Irish Fusiliers when he was Killed in Action.
+The bank memorial picture above states he was serving with the Royal Irish Fusiliers when he was killed.
 His Medal Index Card confirms his service with the Royal Inniskilling Fusiliers.

 Wm M Hunter - Medal Index Card